grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 ### Including spans based on regex of log body

-This processor will remove "token" attribute and will obfuscate "password" attribute in spans where the log body matches "AUTH.*".
+This processor will remove the "token" attribute and will obfuscate the "password" attribute in spans where the log body matches "AUTH.*".

 Note that due to the presence of the `log_bodies` attribute, this configuration works only for